 Self-harm is a wide-ranging term that can cover a variety of actions or behaviours that someone takes to intentionally damage or injure their own body.
 It is usually a way of coping with or expressing an overwhelming feeling of emotional distress.
 The intention can be to punish themselves, express their distress or relieve unbearable tension or a mixture of all these things.
 It can also be a cry for help.

-If you are self-harming and need to talk to someone please contact Student Services or make an appointment with the School Counsellor.
+If you are self-harming and need to talk to someone please contact Student Services.
 There is lots of online support available regarding how to make yourself feel better without self-harming, including how to support yourself as well as how to support a friend who is self-harming.

 A lot of the general sites on mental health have further information but there are also some specific sites that are worth looking at and some helpful apps including: